lmeller-git/mpmc-resize/README.md

 <!-- cargo-rdme start -->

-This crate implements a generic construction which allows dynamically resizing a wrapped datasturcture, while preserving some key properties.
+This crate implements a generic construction which allows dynamically resizing a wrapped datastructure, while preserving some key properties.

 ### Property Preservation